abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Would print its:
 - size                                        -s
 - last modification time                       -t
-- File type information (64 or 32 bit binary) -ft
+- File type information (64 or 32 bit binary) -f
-- Dependencies directly (one level dep. info) -p
+- Dependencies directly (one level dep. info) -d

 Would narrow down the search:
-- limit to certain depth only                 -d
+- limit to certain depth only                 -0...9
 - get more control by regular expression      -E
-- All the 'Test' option as of 'find' linux utility  -   (below its execerpted doc)
+- All the 'Test' option as of 'find' linux utility  -   (below some excerpted doc)

-Copy this Bash function and paste, prepend it in ~/.bashrc file
+Copy and paste this Bash function, prepend it in ~/.bashrc file

-Simply
+Simply type l
 $ l
 list entire object i.e. files/directories under current directory
-$l -s
+$ l -s -f
-same as above with their size are shown
+same with their size and file information are shown

 $l -t *.bin
 list entire binary files under current directory with their modification time